 What are the important aspects of the Char-Griller E1224 Smokin Pro

-Type: The Char-Griller E1224 Smokin Pro looks and works like a traditional offset smoker the burns charcoal, wood, or we recommend a combination of both.
+Type: The Char-Griller E1224 Smokin Pro looks and works like a traditional offset smoker that burns charcoal, wood, or we recommend a combination of both.
 With a traditional smoker, you will get great flavors but the trade-off will be extra work to maintain your fire.

 The coolest part of the Char-Griller E1224 Smokin Pro is the adjustable charcoal rack.
 You can build a fire with traditional charcoal briquettes, or any fuel you choose and grill away.
 Adjusting the charcoal rack can be done before you start, or if you have hot gloves, you can move the rack while you are cooking.